-Your dog is part of your family, and you may be willing to do most anything for him.
-That could include making his meals from scratch.
+Your dog is part of your family, and you may be willing to do most anything for them.
+That could include making their meals from scratch.
 If so, get out the apron -- but get ready to teach yourself a few new tricks.
 There are things you need to know to keep your pet healthy and strong.

 Making dog food that meets Fido’s nutrition needs isn't as simple as you might think, says pet nutritionist Cailin Heinze, VMD.
 “It can be done, it just takes a lot of dedication, a lot of work, and for some pets and some ingredients, quite a bit of expense,” Heinze says.

 1. Start With a Good Recipe

 Many dog food recipes fall short in certain nutrients, especially iron, copper, calcium, and zinc.
 Even some recipes created by veterinarians don't measure up.
 The University of California, Davis, School of Veterinary Medicine tested 200 recipes, many written by vets.
 The researchers found most of the recipes were short on some essential nutrients.